How To Overcome Negative Self-Talk

 Tips for cultivating positivity during exercise

-How you think about yourself and your inner thoughts while exercising is extremely important.
-But it can also be beneficial to set up your exercise environment so that it’s as easy as possible to get started with your workouts in a stress-free way.
+Positive thoughts while exercising can help set up your exercise environment so that it’s as easy as possible to get started with your workouts in a stress-free way.

-If you can, try working out in an environment that makes you feel good.
-If you work out from home it might be beneficial for you to put up posters with quotes and sayings that inspire and motivate you, or simply play music that you enjoy or that makes you feel happy.
+Try working out in an environment that makes you feel good.
+If you work out from home it might be that you put up posters with quotes that inspire and motivate you, or simply listen to music you enjoy or that makes you feel happy.

-This is a simple way to put yourself in an environment when exercising that is conducive to positive thinking and enjoyment.
-Exercising in nature can also be highly beneficial for your overall well being, so if you can, take your workout to a park, walk outdoors or simply train in your yard or on your balcony.
+Exercising in nature can also be highly beneficial for your overall wellbeing — you might take your next workout to a park, walk outdoors or simply train in your yard or on your balcony.

 Develop a routine/schedule

-This might simply mean plotting out your workouts into the week ahead, around your work or life schedule.
-This means that even when discouraging thoughts come up, you have a plan in place that you don’t have to think about — which can help you with goal setting in the long run.
+This might simply include plotting out your workouts for the week ahead around your work or life schedule.
+This means you’ll have a plan in place when discouraging thoughts come up and can help you with goal setting in the long run.

-Talk to yourself with kindness, just like you would talk to a friend.
+Talk to yourself with kindness, just as you would a friend or family member

 When it comes to working out and making a lifestyle change, it’s important to be patient and kind with yourself.
-Whether you’re trying to get fit, or develop healthier lifestyle habits, try to remember that there will always be ebbs and flows: sometimes you will be motivated, and other times not so much.
+Whether you’re trying to get fit or develop healthier lifestyle habits, remember there will always be ebbs and flows: Sometimes you will be motivated, and other times not so much.

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.